 The White River is perhaps one of the world’s most famous brown trout fisheries.
-The fishery begins below Bull Shoals Dam, which provides cool and oxygenated water that flows for over 100 miles.
-The White River produces enough food, from scuds to sculpins, that allows trout to grow to trophy-size.
+The fishery begins below Bull Shoals Dam, which provides cool and oxygenated water for over 100 miles.
+The White River produces ample food, from scuds to sculpins, allowing trout to grow to trophy-size.
 The river features long runs, large pools, and numerous riffles that provide exceptional fly fishing opportunities.

 While nymphing is the most popular fly fishing method to pick up fish throughout the day, streamer fishing has become increasingly popular.
 The White River hosts exceptional populations of crawfish, minnows, and sculpins.
-If you’re looking to catch a double-digit pound trout, then this is the method and the river you want to focus on.
+If you’re looking to catch a double-digit pound trout, then this is the method and the river for you.
 World-record brown trout swim beneath Bull Shoals Dam and can be caught year-round.
 While the river has some behemoth-sized brown trout, there’s also a healthy number of fish in the 18-24 inch range.

 From March through October, numerous hatches of caddis and mayflies can challenge and keep the dry fly anglers busy.
 Hatches of caddis begin in March and occur through May.
-In the summer, the White River experiences hatches of an orange-colored mayfly called sulphurs that offer superb dry fly fishing.
-And don’t forget about the hopper fishing throughout the summer months as well.
-While fishing while floating is the most popular, there are numerous sections of the river where wading is possible, even during high water.
-The nearby Norfork River is also a great addition to a multi day itinerary.
+In the summer, the White River experiences a superb sulphur hatch for dry fly enthusiasts in addition to an abundance of terrestrial options!
+While floating is the most popular approach, there are numerous sections of the river where wading is possible, even during high water.
+The nearby Norfork River is also a great addition to a multi-day itinerary.

 Boats and Equipment